vikash8058/BridgeLabz-Training/README.md

 ✔ 5 LeetCode problems completed today
 ✔ Focused on Easy-level problems for strong fundamentals ✔ All solutions are optimized, clean, and LeetCode-accepted

+## 📅 Day 11 – Core Java & LeetCode Practice ##

+**🚀 Focus: Arrays, Bit Manipulation & Optimized In-place Algorithms**

+Today, I focused on strengthening my problem-solving skills by working on classic array problems that are frequently asked in interviews.
+The emphasis was on writing optimal solutions, using O(1) space, understanding bit manipulation, and applying efficient in-place techniques in Java.

+🧠 Concepts Practiced

+Array traversal and manipulation

+Bitwise XOR operations

+Majority voting logic (Boyer–Moore Algorithm)

+In-place array modification

+Time & space complexity optimization

+Writing clean, readable, and interview-ready Java code

+✅ Problems Solved (Core Logic)

+Single Number – Used XOR to find the element appearing only once.

+Best Time to Buy and Sell Stock – Tracked minimum price and maximum profit in one pass.

+Majority Element – Applied Boyer–Moore Voting Algorithm for O(1) space solution.

+Missing Number – Identified the missing value using XOR without extra memory.

+Move Zeroes – Moved all zeros to the end while maintaining order using in-place logic.

+🧩 LeetCode Progress

+✔ 5 LeetCode problems completed today
+✔ Focused on array-based Easy problems with optimal approaches ✔ Solutions use O(n) time and O(1) extra space wherever applicable ✔ All code is clean, readable, and LeetCode-accepted